NREL/WETOStack/docs/best_practices.md

 To best leverage the power of git to enable extendability, consider the following guidelines:
 - It is reasonable to spend time crafting each commit and a sequence of commits.
+- Each commit should optimize for readability in both the content of the changes and the message
+    - Keep changes within an easily communicated scope
+    - Avoid the temptation to mix formatting changes with algorithmic changes
+    - More smaller commits are generally better than fewer large commits
 - Practice editing a series of commits to ensure that the progress of work is captured accurately.
 - Consider whether the commit history is concise and readable to people who are not the authors.
 - Become familiar with the following actions: